Shivamc489/scifi-shooter/README.md

 # scifi-shooter
-This is a multiplayer shooting game made in unity.
-It is based on Battle Royale strategy where different players join a lobby through internet (here we use free unity server providing upto 20 free users) and are spawned in the map and have a task to kill each other.
+This is a single player third person shooter game.
+The genre is based on scifi look and story revolves, around the player went to a sci fi city to destroy enemy robots.
+Here the bullets are laser guns.

 ## Screenshots